Is Palo Santo Endangered?

 So..
 Is Palo Santo Actually Endangered?

 Yes.
-Palo Santo is endangered and is under government protection.
+One type of Palo Santo is endangered and is under government protection.
 It is illegal to cut down or damage the living trees.
 Besides the obvious environmental factor, it is not advised to use fresh live wood for aromatic purposes.
 The dead branches are actually what provides the musky aroma for incense, burning, etc. The bulk of the palo santo we are purchasing, though, is NOT endangered.
 More about the types of palo santo at the end of the article.

 Palo Santo Reforestation Project